 Module A: Cloud Foundation is required for multiple Azure specializations.
 To complete Module A, Cloud Foundation, the partner needs to pass all controls in Module A by providing the specified evidence.
 Partners who have passed Azure Expert MSP V1.9 (Full and Progress) and later have satisfied the requirements for Module A in all audit versions unless otherwise noted.
-Module A: Cloud Foundation is required for multiple Azure specializations.
 When applying to subsequent Azure specializations, a previous audit Pass result will satisfy the requirements for Module A if the Pass result has been within two (2) years.
 It can only be applied to the same version of Module A. Alternatively, the partner may present evidence of a previous pass result from another Azure specialization audit conducted on V2.0 or later.
 Partners who have passed an Azure specialization audit before July 1, 2021 and for the Analytics on Microsoft Azure specialization audit before Oct 1, 2021, have likely not passed the Module A audit and will need to do so to qualify for the Module B workload audits.

-Module B: Migrate Enterprise Applications to Microsoft Azure specialization workload.
+Module B: Networking Services in Microsoft Azure.
 Each control has one (1) or more requirements and required evidence the partner must provide for the auditor.
 Both the requirements and the required evidence are defined in the following tables.
 For some controls, a reference customer or customer evidence is the documentation requested.
-Unless otherwise stated, the partner must show at least three (3) unique customers with deployments completed within the last twelve (12) months.
+Unless otherwise stated, the partner must show at least three (3) unique customers with deployments completed within the last eighteen (18) months.
+Please note some checklists call for four (4) customer examples.

-Please note some checklists call for four (4) customer examples and a different timeline.
 The partner can use the same customer across audit checklist controls, or they can use a different customer.
 For audit evidence relating to customer engagements, the partner can use a customer case study and reference it multiple times.
 The same or different customers can be used for Modules A & B if they demonstrate requirements.